tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 </p>

 {{% tip %}}

 **Understanding Plotly's Interactivity**

-While the screenshots included serve as a helpful visual reference, they don't fully convey the interactive capabilities of `Plotly`'s plots.
+While the screenshots included serve as a helpful visual reference, they don't fully convey the interactive capabilities of `plotly`'s plots.
 The best way to understand these dynamic elements is to run the example code in your R environment.
-Engaging with the plots directly through your R setup will provide a more comprehensive understanding of `Plotly`'s interactive capabilities.
+Engaging with the plots directly through your R setup will provide a more comprehensive understanding of `plotly`'s interactive capabilities.

 {{% /tip %}}